 - Smarter Balanced Assessment: Mid-level 4 (below)

-- If students score a mid-level 4, then they will be invited to take the school achievement test
+- If students score a mid-level 4, then they will be invited to take the school achievement test.
+Once a student's family receives an invitation to test, they must complete the online nomination form (see link below).

 Mid- Level 4 Qualifying Scores